-MEBA 100 Exploring Entrepreneurship (2 semester hours)
+MEBA 100 - Exploring Entrepreneurship

 Description: This course focuses on entrepreneurship and innovation.
 The goal is to improve the participant's understanding, insight, and skill as a potential entrepreneur.
 The key skill areas addressed are creativity, critical thinking, collaboration and communication.
 The topic of ethical decision-making as a component of entrepreneurship is also addressed.
 This course is designed for the student who is interested in defining and transforming a creative, problem solving idea into a sustainable business or program.
 Limited to the Dual Enrollment student.
 Offered Summer Semester, annually.